-2.5 Handling Manually Installed System Files with Baselining
+2.6 Handling Manually Installed System Files with Baselining

-A dupatch feature called baselining looks at the files installed on a system, compares them to the files it expects to find, and prevents the installation of any patch files that might cause an incompatibility among system files.
+The dupatch baselining process looks at the files installed on a system, compares them to the files it expects to find, and prevents the installation of any patch files that might cause an incompatibility among system files.
 This section provides an overview of the baselining process.
 See Section 4.7 for instructions on setting a baseline.